SayantanRC/android-training/jetpack-compose/basics_of_states.md

 }
 ```

 This is a basic example that shows two buttons vertically, with log statements to highlight control flow.
 We will use this code in next examples with some modifications.
+- "Scope" refers to the block responsible for drawing the element, here we will deal with scope of the buttons.
+- Composable is anything that draws.
+The `Text`, `Button`, `Column`, even the functions `LiveData1` and `LiveData2` are composables, they have their own "scope"s.

 **NOTE:** We are using global / class variables, not variables inside `@Composable` functions unlike other tutorials.
 Also note we are not using `remember`, if you don't know what that is, don't worry about it.